changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

 American International Data Center Co. (subsidary of AIA)

-I re-coded an insurance agent system written in Clipper to Foxpro for Windows.
+I re-coded an insurance agent system written in Clipper Summer 87 to Foxpro for Windows, with some connection to AIA's mainframe computers.
+For this project, I reported directly to Ms. Patricia Po.